leegee/test-webcomponent-fast-grid/README.md

 * Since function calls are slow, a C-style for loop is the faster.
 * Maps are fastest for look-ups.
+* DOM manipulation is slow, so is minimized to rendering the table once and updating its contents

 ## Test